omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 }
 ```

 # Vaults
 Vaults are used to deposit funds and, indirectly, to withdraw funds via the exit game.

+## Vault contract
+Each vault is a contract holding the custody of the transferred token to Plasma Framework.
+Each vault would have its own `vaultId` as an identifier used in the Plasma Framework.
+One can retrieve the vault's address by calling the `PlasmaFramework` with the `vaultId`:

+`PlasmaFramework.vaults(vaultId)`

+### Vault Id
+Followings are the `vaultId` as in currently deployed vault contracts:
+- ETH vault: 1
+- ERC20 vault: 2

 ## Depositing funds
 You must use the appropriate vault to deposit funds from the root chain (Ethereum) into the child chain.
-For example, to deposit ETH you use the EthVault contract.
-You can retrieve the address of this contract by calling the following function:

-`PlasmaFramework.vaults(1)`
+Check the [vault contract](#vault-contract) section above to see how to get the vault address.

 ### Depositing ETH
 1. Create the RLP-encoded deposit transaction: `depositTx`